 However, patterns can give you a sense of direction.
 If you want to know with certainty what a stock will do, then support and resistance might be the closest way to give that to you.

-When swing trading you’re potentially looking for a larger profit margin.
-Hence it’s imperative to be able to find support and resistance.
+When swing trading, you’re potentially looking for a larger profit margin.
+Hence, it’s imperative to be able to find support and resistance.
 Trading with those levels in mind can and will change the way you trade.
-Many times we want to jump into a stock when it’s running.
+We often want to jump into a stock when it’s running.
 For example, if a stock is trading at or near highs going into the close, I see that as a bullish signal that my swing trade is strong and that we are more likely to have a continuation the following day.

 With day trading or swing trading, I generally prefer to buy the dip and sell the rip.
 When it’s towards the end of the day and power hour stocks are running, wait for a pullback to enter.
 At the very least, wait for consolidation and for the lower range of the consolidation to present itself.

 That may mean you don’t place a trade during power hour, and that’s OK.
 Sometimes, not trading is the best play, and sitting out until a clear entry presents itself.
 Ideally, all trades should be confirmed by high volume.